carloct/filerun.js/README.md

 - Uploads folders on Chrome
 - Shows statistics about the total progress and for individual files, including the transfer rate/speed

+### Differences between filerun.js and other libraries

+- Large files are split in chunks which are uploaded in a proper order, so you don't have to keep multiple temporary files on the server until the file is completed.
+- You have full control over error handling and user feedback.
+You decide what means a successful upload, as other libraries consider a successfull request one which returns a HTTP status of 200.
+- Low browser memory usage and fast progress report.
+Supports transferring hundreds of files in one drop and the browser will not choke.
+- It uploads also empty files.
+(Yes, it's useful in many cases.)
+- You get to decide how large is a file that needs to be uploaded in chunks; smaller files being uploaded in one go.
+- You get to decide how many files should be uploaded simulatenously.
+My tests show that is not useful to upload more than a couple at a time.
+- The entire queue can be paused, or only certain files can be paused, skipped or removed from the queue.
+This allows FTP-client-like queue management.

 ## Demo

 This JavaScript library has been developed as part of FileRun, a PHP file manager.
 You can try the demo here: http://www.filerun.com/demo